evilwombat/gopro-usb-tools/README.md

  gpboot --h3b-linux

 This is essentially the same as the Hero2 Linux method described above, only it will load a kernel (zImage-a7) which works on the Hero3 Black.
-Note that to load Linux on the H3B, you need to run prepare-bootstrap on both the Hero2 v312 firmare, and then on the Hero3 v300 firmware, since this option requires the Hero2 BLD section and the Hero3 Black HAL section to get things going.
-Sadly, I haven't figured out how to use the Hero3 Black BLD to get Linux going, so we are forced to use the Hero2 BLD for this.
+Recent updates have allowed the Hero3 Black to be booted without relying on Hero2 firmware, which was a long-overdue fix.
+Thanks to forum user 'narcoticrex' for mailing me a bricked Hero3 Black, which allowed me to dig deep enough to make this possible.

 Why did I use LZMA as the compression method over the more widely-used GZIP?
 It seems to result in smaller files, which means shorter times needed to load